Kautuka: Raksasutra

+Religious symbolism

+Hindu Vaishnavism

 In regional Vaishnavism tradition of Hinduism such as those found in Maharashtra, the red-colored thread symbolizes Vishnu for men, and Lakshmi for women, states the Indologist Gudrun Bühnemann.
 The string typically has no knots or fourteen knots and it is tied to the wrist of the worshipper or garlanded as a necklace.
 If worn by the wife, it is without knots and is identified with Lakshmi-doraka or Anantī.
 To the husband, the thread has knots and it symbolizes Ananta (Vishnu).

+Hindu Shaivism

 The Shaivism tradition of Hinduism similarly deploys auspicious kautuka (pratisara) threads in puja and consecration rituals.
 For example, during temple construction and worship rituals, the shilpa Sanskrit texts recommend that the first bricks and the Shiva linga be ritually tied with red-, golden-, saffron- or similarly hued threads.
 The Shaiva temple architecture texts generally use the term kautuka for this auspicious thread, while Vaishnava texts refer to it as pratisara.